SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 Street Photography Tips No.10 – Safety and Local Customs

-Last of my street photography tips – be mindful of your location at all times.
+Last of my tips, which is really one of the important street photography rules – be mindful of your location at all times.

 There are two elements to this advice; personal safety and sensitivity to local customs.